You Will Need To...

 - If you purchase taxable items to use in your business in Iowa from out-of-state suppliers and do not pay sales tax, you will need to pay use tax to Iowa.
 See consumer's use tax information for more information.

 Register for a permit if the sale of goods or services are taxable.

 This is a combined business application form, which means you can register for one or more of the following:

-If you will be selling household hazardous material, you will be able to obtain a permit through this form.
+If you will be selling household hazardous material, you will need to obtain a separate HHM permit.

 Keep a copy of the form.
 You may begin to collect tax immediately; your proof of registration is your copy until we send you your permit number in about 4-6 weeks.
 The sales tax permit itself is free of charge.

 A sales tax permit is not a license to buy tax-free.
 It is a license to collect tax.
 For your exempt purchases, you must use exemption certificates; see below.